-The model 600E series instrument is a computerized general purpose potentiostat / galvanostat.
+The model 700E series instrument is a computerized general purpose potentiostat / bipotentiostat / galvanostat.
+Potential applications range from rotating ring-disk electrode (RRDE) experiments to any applications where dual-channel measurements are essential, such as dual channel electrochemical detection.
 The Figure below shows the block diagram of the instrument.
-The system contains a fast digital function generator, a direct digital synthesizer for high frequency ac waveforms, high-speed dual-channel data acquisition circuitry, a potentiostat and a galvanostat (select models).
+(Only one current channel is shown; the second channel has the same filtering and gain stages as the primary channel.)
+The system contains a fast digital function generator, a direct digital synthesizer for high frequency ac waveforms, high-speed dual-channel data acquisition circuitry, a potentiostat / bipotentiostat and a galvanostat (select models).
 The potential control range is ±10V and the current range is ±250mA.
 The instrument is capable of measuring current down to picoamperes.
 The instrument is very fast.
 The function generator can update at a 10 MHz rate.
 Two high speed and high resolution data acquisition channels allow both current and potential (or an external voltage signal) to be sampled simultaneously at a rate of 1 MHz, with 16-bit resolution.
 The instrument provides a very wide dynamic range of experimental time scales.
 For instance, the scan rate in cyclic voltammetry can be up to 1000V/s with a 0.1 mV potential increment or 5000 V/s with a 1 mV potential increment.
-The potentiostat / galvanostat uses a 4-electrode configuration, allowing it to be used for liquid/liquid interface measurements, and eliminating the effect of the contact resistance of connectors and relays for high current measurements.
+The potentiostat / galvanostat uses a 4electrode configuration, allowing it to be used for liquid/liquid interface measurements, and eliminating the effect of the contact resistance of connectors and relays for high current measurements.
 The data acquisition systems also allow an external input signal (such as spectroscopic) to be recorded simultaneously during an electrochemical measurement.